bertvandepoel/snelSLiM/INSTALL.md

 config.php contains several configuration options:
 * timeout: this is the amount of time the analyser will wait for a preparsing corpus to finish.
 * max_freqnum: the maximum amount of frequent items that can be anaylysed, available to prevent reports that take hours or days to process.
+* max_threads: the maximum amount of threads the analyser can use while crunching all the numbers.
+By default this is 1 to prevent those using shared hosting from getting banned from the service.
+Enter 0 or a negative integer to use all cores, enter a specific amount to allocate that amount of the cores.
 * email_from: which email address is displayed as the sender of automated snelSLiM emails.
 * email_smtp: set to true if the PHP mail() function is unavailable for sending email and an SMTP server should be used directly
 * email_smtp_server: IP or address of the SMTP server (if using SMTP)